junxit/us-congress-bills-115/metadata.md

 - 2017-12-05 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
 - 2017-12-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9648-9649)
 - 2017-12-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9648-9649)
+- 2017-12-06 — Received in the Senate.
+- 2017-12-07 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 278.